Cordocentesis carries potentially serious risks, including:

 - Slowing of the baby's heart rate.
 The baby's heart rate might slow temporarily after cordocentesis.

 - Infection.
-Rarely, cordocentesis can lead to a uterine infection.
+Rarely, cordocentesis can lead to a uterine or fetal infection.

 Ultimately, the decision to have cordocentesis is up to you.
-Your health care provider or genetic counselor can help you weigh all the factors in the decision.
+Your health care provider and a genetic professional can help you weigh all the factors in your decision.

 - Grace D, et al. Training for percutaneous umbilical blood sampling during Maternal Fetal Medicine fellowship in the United States.
 Prenatal Diagnosis.
 2009;29:790.